pablo-pinargote/elemental-cms-boilerplate/readme.md

 ## The Docs

-Official documentation aboutthe tool can be found at https://paranoid.software/elemental-cms/docs
+Official documentation about the tool can be found at https://paranoid.software/elemental-cms/docs

-## PWA Support
+## At this repo

+This repo try to illustrate the implementation of the following ideas / strategies:

+- Using terraform  with Azure DevOps and GCP
+- Using npm as javascript package manager
+- Using pytest for python testing environment
+- Using Jest for javascript testing environment
+- Using bulma as CSS framework
+- Enabling PWA support

+### Using terraform  with Azure DevOps and GCP

+TBD

+### npm as javascript package manager

+TBD

+### Using pytest for python testing environment

+TBD

+### Using Jest for javascript testing environment

+TBD

+### Using bulma as CSS framework

+TBD

+### Enabling PWA support

 This project can serve more than one PWA, to activate any specific page as such we must include the following files and/or gimmicks: